jennguyen1/nhuyhoa/_posts/2015-12-19-Reshaping.md

 </table>
 </div><p></p>

-If this isn't what you wanted, you make have to be a little creative.
+If aggregation is not desired, achieving the correct format will require a little creativity.
 One way to do this is to edit the variable values to make it unique across combinations.

 {% highlight r %}